How Do Mortgage Underwriters View Assets For Down Payment

 - Family Member and/or relative

-- Children which includes son, daughter, stepson, stepdaughter, legally adopted children, foster children, or other persons related to borrower by blood, marriage, adoption, legal guardianship, domestic partnership, fiance, and/or fiancee
+- Children which includes son, daughter, stepson, stepdaughter, legally adopted children, foster children, or other persons related to a borrower by blood, marriage, adoption, legal guardianship, domestic partnership, fiance, and/or fiancee

 - Borrowers credit union